turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 ## Step 2: Download the CloudFormation template

-You’ll need an IAM role that grants Guardrails permission to discover [resources](/guardrails/docs/reference/glossary#resource) in your AWS account and to monitor changes via event handlers.
+Guardrails needs an IAM role that grants permission to discover [resources](/guardrails/docs/reference/glossary#resource) in your account and to monitor changes via event handlers.
 The CloudFormation template downloaded in this step has the minimum permissions necessary to create that role.

 Select **AWS Account** from the left navigation and then click the blue **Download Cloudformation Template** button to download the CloudFormation template you will use to create the required IAM role in your AWS account.